FractalFrame/win-proxychains/README.md

 ## License

-Copyright (c) 2026 Fractal Frame BV
+Copyright (c) 2026 FractalFrame BV

 This project is licensed under the FSL-1.1-MIT License, see the LICENCE.md file for details.